lukehevey/text-editor/README.md

   ## Description
   The point of this project was to create a text editor that runs in the browser.
-It is a single-page application that feature a number of data persistence techniquesand able to function offline.
+It is a single-page application that feature a number of data persistence techniques and able to function offline.
 The languages used in this application are JavaScript, CSS, and HTML.

   ## Usage